 Whilst mild symptoms may be bothersome, they are for the most part, a positive sign that the ‘friendly’ bacteria are doing their ‘job’, crowding out pathogenic strains of bacteria and competing for space on the gut wall lining.

 However, if any side effect becomes troubling, or lasts for longer than described, I would always recommend stopping taking the product and contacting the manufacturer for advice.
 It could be other ingredients in the product that are causing issues, such as a prebiotic fibre.
 Or, it could just be that the strain of acidophilus is not compatible with your individual microbiome at that time.
 Always listen to your own body, and respect its uniqueness.

-*L. acidophilus may occasionally cause mild abdominal discomfort and/or bloating in some people, but this typically only lasts for a few days.
+L. acidophilus may occasionally cause mild abdominal discomfort and/or bloating in some people, but this typically only lasts for a few days and indicates that the bacteria have reached the gut.
 If symptoms persist speak to the manufacturer for advice.

 Read our FAQ ‘Do live cultures have side effects?’ to find out more.

 This is a question that often crops up, but frustratingly there is no ‘one size fits all’ answer here either!
 With everyone’s microbiome being as unique to them as their fingerprint, it is impossible to know for certain how long it will take to feel the benefits of taking acidophilus supplements.